 Phase II of the project, added enhancements to the team room beneath the spectator seats.
 The $30,000 upgrade was funded by gifts from parents of the 2006 players as well.

-Phase III of the project, once funded, will focus upon improving the team's locker room housed in the McGugin Center.
+Phase III of the project focused upon improving the team's locker room housed in the McGugin Center.